 - All text in the resume should be written in the same font size, color and style.
 It may seem like a small thing, but in reality it gives recruiters and HR managers the opportunity at this stage to assess your accuracy and attention to detail.

 - Photo.
-A subtle point – in Denmark and England, using a photo on a resume is considered inappropriate, but, for example, in Austria and large companies in Germany, an employer still expects to see your photo.
+In Denmark and England, using a photo on a resume is considered inappropriate, but, for example, in Austria and large companies in Germany, an employer still expects to see your photo.
 The photo should be taken against a light background, you are in business attire, full face and with a slight smile.

 - Use the words and phrases that were used to write the job posting.
 This simple move will bring you emotionally closer to your employer.